 If you choose the Bonferroni, Tukey, Dunnett or Dunn (nonparametric) multiple comparisons test, Prism can compute a multiplicity adjusted P value for each comparison.
 This is a choice on the Options tab of the ANOVA dialog.
-It is checked by default in Prism 7.
+It is checked by default.

 •A separate adjusted P values is computed for each comparison in a family of comparisons.

 •The value of each adjusted P value depends on the entire family.
 The adjusted P value for one particular comparison would have a different value if there were a different number of comparisons or if the data in the other comparisons were changed.

 •Because the adjusted P value is determined by the entire family of comparisons, it cannot be compared to an individual P value computed by a t test or Fishers Least Significant Difference test.

 •Choosing the compute adjusted P values won't change Prism's reporting of statistical significance.
 Instead Prism will report an additional set of results -- the adjusted P value for each comparison.

 •Multiplicity adjusted P values are not reported by most programs.
 If you choose to report adjusted P values, be sure to explain that they are multiplicity adjusted P values, and to give a reference.
 Avoid ambiguous terms such as exact P values.